imagej/imagej.github.io/pages/How_to_apply_a_common_operation_to_a_complete_directory.md

 The next line defines a variable *list*, which takes the result of the builtin function *getFileList*.
 The result is a so-called *array*, a list that contains a number of *list.length* items, indexed by the numbers *0, ..., list.length-1*.
 These items are the names of the files in the given *input* directory.

-The *for* loop does nothing else than assigning the integral numbers *0, ..., list.length-1* to the variable *i* and executing the next line with each setting.
+The *for* loop does nothing else than assigning the integral numbers *0, ..., list.length-1* to the variable *i* and executing the lines between { and } with each setting.

 The line executed in the *for* loop calls the *action* function with the *i*th file name in the directory list, obtained by *list\[i\]*.